Rwenzori / Uganda

 A coffee cupping quality score is a standardised method to evaluate the attributes of a coffee sample.
 During a cupping session, various aspects such as aroma, flavour, acidity, body, and aftertaste are assessed and scored on a scale, typically from 0 to 100.
 This score helps determine the overall quality of the coffee, with higher scores indicating superior quality.
 Cupping scores are essential for identifying the best beans, guiding purchasing decisions, and providing valuable feedback to coffee producers.

-Do you add flavourings to my coffee?
+Do you add flavours to my coffee?

 You'll notice that each of our coffees boasts its own unique tasting notes, and here's the best part - there are absolutely no added flavours or additives in our coffee.
 It's pure 100% Arabica beans.